David S. Pellman, MD

-Our laboratory works on cell biology topics in two interrelated areas: cytoskeletal regulation and the control of genome stability.
+Our laboratory aims to understand normal cell division mechanisms and to discover cell division defects that are unique to cancer cell.
 We take a range of approaches including genetics, functional genomics, biochemistry and live cell imaging.
 There are ongoing projects using yeast, tissue culture cells, and genetically engineered mice.

 Our work on cytoskeletal dynamics is focused on the mechanism of chromosome segregation in normal cells and cancer cells.
 We are particularly interested in how the microtubule and actin cytoskeletons interact and how cell cycle signals remodel these cytoskeletal systems.
 For example, we have recently uncovered a mechanism by which actin organization and the adhesive microenvironment of cells influence chromosome segregation.
+We study how centrosome amplification in cancer cells impacts cellular adhesion, cell migration, and tumor invasion.
+We have discovered new drug targets that kill cancer cells because of their centrosome amplification.
 We have defined cytoskeletal mechanisms that control polarized cell growth, asymmetric cell division, and cytokinesis.
 We use biochemical and imaging approaches to understand these processes at a mechanistic level.